Best XC mountain bikes 2023 – the fastest bikes we’ve tested for cross-country, downcountry and trail

 Can get creaky

-The Scott Spark is by far the most successful cross-country race bike of the last decade, and the latest model is faster and more controlled, as well as looking uniquely sleek.
+The Scott Spark is by far the most successful cross-country race bike of the last decade, and the current model is faster and more controlled, as well as looking uniquely sleek.

 The Team Issue AXS is a real sweet spot in terms of value for racers too.
 The excellent RockShox SID fork and Deluxe rear shock suspension feature bar lever controlled open, traction and lock settings for maximum efficiency.
 The SRAM GX Eagle AXS electronic drivetrain is flawlessly fast and you get the superlight Syncros Hixon all in one carbon cockpit.
 The Syncros Silverton wheels are light too and Maxxis Rekon 2.4in tires roll super fast while staying rocky section safe.